Veridise/veridise-docs/zkvanguard/detectors/zk-divide-by-zero.md

 ### Command-line Usage

-The NDW detector is invoked with the argument: `--detector zk-divide-by-zero`.
+The DBZ detector is invoked with the argument: `--detector zk-divide-by-zero`.

 ## Explanation and Example